hamstu/threads-archive-viewer/README.md

 npm run deploy
 ```

+⚠️ **Important:** You will need to configure the same env vars you have in `.dev.vars` locally on the Cloudflare dashboard UI.
+(Things like the Google Callback URL will also need to be different to match your production deployment URL.)
+Look up the Cloudflare's docs for details on this: https://developers.cloudflare.com/workers/configuration/environment-variables/#add-environment-variables-via-the-dashboard

 ## Troubleshooting

 * Make sure you have all the data the app needs (env vars, data in the CDN, custom emojis, etc.)